-Course selection instructions vary with each year group and are outlined on each year group's online course selection forms.
+Course selection instructions vary with each year group and are outlined on the relevant Year group's online course selection forms (SSO).
 Please make your selections carefully; course changes will not be made after the timetable is finalised for students who have simply changed their mind.
 Changes may be able to be made for medical or curriculum reasons.

 Music students must select Class Music for both Semesters.
-Students wishing to withdraw from the Music Program in 2023 must do this formally in writing to HOLA Ross Brennan.
+Students wishing to withdraw from the Music Program in 2025 must do this formally in writing to HOLA Ross Brennan.